-The wall thickness of plastic parts should be uniform as far as possible, avoiding too thin wall, too thick wall and sudden change of wall thickness.
+The wall thickness of plastic parts should be uniform as far as possible, avoiding too thin wall, too thick wall, and sudden wall thickness change.

-Thickness difference shall be controlled within 25% between each walls, and the minimum wall thickness of the part shall not be less than 0.4mm, and the area shall not be greater than 100mm².
+Thickness difference shall be controlled within 25% between each wall, and the minimum wall thickness of the part shall not be less than 0.4mm, and the area shall not be greater than 100mm².

 The wall thickness of plastic parts is generally in the range of 1 ~ 5 mm.
 The most common is 2 ~ 3 mm.

-Try not to design the part as a single flat plate with the very small size, otherwise the deformation will lead to unevenness of the part.
+Try not to design the part as a single flat plate with a very small size.
+Otherwise, the deformation will lead to the unevenness of the part.